Jct8/Angazi/README.md

 2. Typed Allocator - Allows the user to specify the type of memory used in the block allocator
 3. Handle Pool - Handles the validity of pointers to objects

+### Meta Reflection System
+1. The meta system allows for run-time inspection of classes and fields declared in the system
+2. Meta information can be looked up from a string name in the centralized meta registry
+3. The engine uses the system for generic serialization and deserialization of scene, gameobject and component data
+3. The system supports the following:
+    1. Meta Classes
+    2. Meta Fields
+    3. Meta Pointers
+    4. Meta Arrays
+    5. Meta Types

+### Component System
+1. The engine supports a components based system for game objects
+2. The scene, game objects and components can be serialized and deserialized using the meta system

+### Networking
+1. TCP and UDP sockets classes that allow for easier use, creation, and deletion of sockets
+2. Packets can be serialized and deserialized using the Memory Stream, Stream Reader and Writer
+3. Uses a network system helper class that refers object instances across a network to their network ids

 ### Artificial Intelligence
 1. Finite State Machine
 2. Goal-driven behaviour